bgamari/ghc-wiki-import/holes.md

-*This page discusses the design and potential implementation of "holes" in GHC.*
+*This page discusses the design and potential implementation of "holes" in GHC.
+The progress is being tracked in [\#5910](https://gitlab.staging.haskell.org/ghc/ghc/issues/5910).*

 # Introduction